rachelbasse/web-take-home-project/README.md

 ## Calling our API

-Use the `RestApiClient` to call our API.
+Use the `/util/RestApiClient` to call our API.
 All requests to our API require two main Header fields:
 * Workyard-Agent
   * This is a string that specifies the user's platform, OS, device id, appVersion, screenWidth, screenHeight, devicePixelRatio, debug_flag and country code.
 Please feel free to ask about this.
 * Authorization